How does it work?

 RFID Network Improvement:

-• Monthly reporting: an overview of all RFID events by postal operators as well as breakdown per outbound and inbound post to improve read rate levels with posts
+• Monthly reporting: an overview of all RFID events by postal operators as well as breakdown per outbound and inbound post to improve RFID read rate levels on specific flows

-• RFID Services Monitoring Committee: posts participating in the service meet at least four times per year for a follow-up on RFID services and to discuss RFID tracking aspects.
+• RFID Item Tracking User Group: posts participating in the service meet at least four times per year to discuss specific topics of interest related to the service, for a follow-up on RFID item tracking service status and updates

 For posts interested to join, IPC runs a special programme for newcomers that enables posts to fully use the service in less than six months.